-Students in Theatre choose between two areas of concentration: Acting/Directing Track or Design/Technical Track.
+Students in Theatre choose between two tracks: Acting/Directing Track or Design/Technical Track.
+Within the tracks, students can choose a concentration in Acting, Directing, Costume Design, Scenic Design/Technical Direction, and Lighting/Sound Design.
 The Theatre faculty strives for high degrees of excellence and professionalism in its diverse academic and production offerings.
 Through a wide variety of theatrical presentations, expert faculty guide students in the study, process, and practical application of: research, analysis, design, casting, rehearsal, staging, public relations and marketing, and business.
 This effectively challenges, stimulates, and expands the knowledge, skills, talents, and creative abilities of Theatre students, faculty, and staff.
 Theatre is a collaborative art and the faculty expects students to exert leadership and accept positions of responsibility as they mature.
 Student directors and designers may receive mainstage experience, which is rarely available to the undergraduate in other Theatre programs.
 The Faculty consistently strives to present high-quality educational Theatre productions and related programming to an ever-increasing public audience from the College and the greater community.

 In addition to a comprehensive academic program, the Theatre department mounts a full production program of four mainstage productions annually.
-Additionally, a Brown Bag Theatre Series, an Evening of One-Acts, and various studio pieces are included in the Theatre Season.
+Additionally, various studio pieces are included in the Theatre Season.
 In addition to an annual mainstage Shakespearean production and a large scale musical, the works of both classic and contemporary playwrights are staged in arena, thrust, open stage, environmental, and proscenium styles, providing students invaluable experience not often found in undergraduate or graduate Theatre programs.